Alternate Spellings of Surname: Birdinger, Bredinger, Breidinger, Breitinger, Bridinger, Brutinger

 A small contingent of 20 men and two officers from the Pennsylvania 47th Regiment, led by Captain Henry Crain of the 2nd Regiment of Florida, arrived at the fort on January 7, 1864.
 A short time later, the party was joined by another small detachment of the 47th under the command of Captain Richard A. Graeffe.
 Over a short period, increasing reinforcements of the fort led to increasing cattle raids throughout the region.
 A Union force so far into Confederate land did not go well with Confederate loyalists.
 The fact that so many men stationed at the post were black soldiers from the newly created U.S. Colored Troops was particularly aggravating.
 The raids were so antagonizing that the Confederates created a Cattle Guard Battalion called the “Cow Cavalry” to repulse Union raiders.
 The unit remained a primary threat to the Union soldiers carrying out raids and reconnaissance missions from Brooksville to as far south as Lake Okeechobee and Fort Myers.

-Beginning 16 May, A Company moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, and then to New Orleans on 20 June before receiving orders on the 4th of July to return to the East Coast for further duty.
+Beginning 13 May, the members of Company A moved with the majority of the 47th from Simmsport, across the Atchafalaya, and on to Morganza, before reaching New Orleans on 20 June.
+On Independence Day, they received orders to return to the East Coast for further duty.

 Sheridan’s 1864 Shenandoah Valley Campaign